- ←

 Dole Dole Whip

-The real Dole Whip is a non-dairy dessert that includes artificial flavoring, a small amount of real pineapple juice, and more gums than a candy store.
-Everything in this Hawaiian ice cream is combined in a powdered form including the pineapple juice in 4.4-pound bags that are sold to soft-serve machine operators at fairs, sporting events, and amusement parks.
+Read moreThe real Dole Whip is a non-dairy dessert that includes artificial flavoring, a small amount of natural pineapple juice, and more gums than a candy store.
+Everything in this Hawaiian ice cream is combined in a powdered form, including the pineapple juice in 4.4-pound bags sold to soft-serve machine operators at fairs, sporting events, and amusement parks.
 On the back of the Dole Whip mix are instructions to dissolve the powder in 2 gallons of cold tap water, then immediately pour the syrup into a soft serve machine and hit the switch.

-Up until now, almost all recipes that claim to reproduce Dole Whip—including one shared by Disneyland during the coronavirus outbreak—include ice cream, to make what is supposed to be a "non-dairy" dessert one that is quite full of dairy.
-The results you get from these recipes may be tasty, but they are nothing like Dole Whip because Dole Whip is sorbet and sorbet isn't made with ice cream.
+Until now, almost all recipes that claim to reproduce Dole Whip—including one shared by Disneyland during the coronavirus outbreak—call for ice cream to illogically copy a "non-dairy" dessert with quite a bit of dairy.
+The results from these recipes may be tasty, but they are nothing like Dole Whip because Dole Whip is sorbet, and sorbet isn't made with ice cream.

-One thing that makes Dole Whip special is its creamy consistency, which may lead some people to believe it has dairy in it.
+What makes Dole Whip special is its creamy consistency, which may lead some people to believe it contains dairy.
 Dole Whip creates this thickness with the assistance of six different natural gums and gels: cellulose gum, xanthan gum, locust bean gum, guar gum, karaya gum, and pectin.
 In addition, there is a small amount of coconut fat solids in the mix to help simulate the fat found in dairy.

 For my Dole Whip copycat recipe, I limited the gels to two that are easy to find: unflavored gelatin and pectin.
-When these two ingredients are heated, then cooled, they form a gel similar to what’s in the real Dole Whip, and the result is a thick-and-creamy consistency.
-Another trick often used to help thicken sorbets is the use of viscous corn syrup to replace much of the sugar.
-Corn syrup will give the sorbet body and it helps tone down the acidic pineapple juice.
+When these two ingredients are heated and then cooled, they form a gel similar to what’s in the real Dole Whip, and the result is a thick-and-creamy consistency.
+Another trick often used to help thicken sorbets is using viscous corn syrup to replace much of the sugar.
+Corn syrup will give the sorbet body, and it helps tone down the acidic pineapple juice.

 But the best part of this recipe, unlike the real thing, is that it contains all-natural ingredients and it's mostly made of real Dole pineapple juice, plus a little tangerine juice to round out the flavor and enrich the color.
 This homemade Dole Whip is ridiculously easy to make (you'll need an ice cream maker) and fans of the real thing will love it.
 Plus, now you can have this DIY Dole Whip whenever you want—no amusement park required.